DR. AISAN GHAEMIAN

 She has achieved her PhD in the field of Health Psychology.
 Her research was focused on exploring factors that could contribute to having a better quality of life for people with neurological chronic conditions, specifically, epilepsy.
 Her clinical experience has also been focused on supporting people suffering from depression, anxiety in the context of long-term chronic conditions.

-Aisan has a broad experience in providing specialist initial diagnostic assessment and psychological formulation, based on theoretical approaches.
+Dr. Aisan has a broad experience in providing specialist initial diagnostic assessment and psychological formulation, based on theoretical approaches.
 The assessment will be gathered collaboratively to the client’s specific difficulties in line with The National Institute for Health and Care Excellence (NICE) guidelines.
 As part of her career, she has been taking scientist therapist approach, Aisan has been publishing a couple of journal articles which keeps her updated to follow the latest research to consistently update her practice.

 Research Publications